 For six centuries the Khmer Empire dominated mainland Southeast Asia from Angkor, a sprawling hydraulic city whose canals, reservoirs (baray), and rice fields supported a population that may have reached three-quarters of a million — the largest pre-industrial urban complex ever mapped.
+At its heart stood Angkor Wat, the Hindu temple-mountain raised by Suryavarman II in the early 12th century and still the largest religious monument on Earth.

 That engineered landscape was its strength and its fault line.
 Lidar surveys and climate records suggest that in the 14th and 15th centuries a series of extreme monsoon swings — severe droughts punctuated by violent floods — overwhelmed the water network the whole civilization depended on.
 Weakened, Angkor was sacked by the rising Ayutthaya kingdom and abandoned as a capital around 1431.
 The empire that mastered water was undone by it.